 • XXY medical standards must change.

-• XXY men possess equal mental and physical capabilities to their XY counterparts.
+• XXY and XY men possess the same mental and physical capabilities.

-• Doctors falsely portray XXY boys and men as subhuman.
+• Many doctors portray XXY boys and men as subhuman.

-• XXY boys are thought to be slow learners, but the truth is the opposite.
+• XXY boys are thought to be slow learners, but the truth may be the opposite.
 They can be unusually fast learners.